lukeSky3434/fronius-energy/README.md

 ## Docker Image

-Docker image is available here: [Image](https://hub.docker.com/repository/docker/pendl2/fronius-reader)
+You can find the Docker image on [Docker Hub](https://hub.docker.com/repository/docker/pendl2/fronius-reader)

-You can run the docker image with `docker run pendl2/fronius-reader`
+If you want to run a container, you can use the command `docker run pendl2/fronius-reader`

-There are tags for common processor architectures:
+There are different tags available for common processor architectures:
 * latest
 * the project-version itself

-for ARM architectures:
+If you have an ARM architecture, there is the following tag available:
 * the project-version itself and the suffix `-arm7`

+## Configuration

 Docker Environment Variable | Default | Description
 ------------ | ------------- | -------------